 1. How long do you want to take to reach your goal?

-Let us assume that you have a monthly income of $4000, your monthly expenses as calculated above are $3100 and again, if your goal is to set aside $18,600 for an emergency fund of 6 months -- it will take you a little over 20 months to save for your desired goal.
+Let's assume that you have a monthly income of $4,000, your monthly expenses as calculated above are $3,100, and your goal is to set aside $18,600 for an emergency fund that can cover you for six months of expenses — it will take you a little over 20 months to save for your desired goal.

-Now, this might not be a long time for some, especially if you already have some savings set aside, however, for others this might be daunting.
+Now, this might not be a long time for some, especially if they already have some savings set aside.
+However, this might be daunting for others.
 If you want to build your emergency fund in a shorter period of time, you’ll need to save more each month.
-This means you need to evaluate your lifestyle and make some loftier budget changes.
+That means you have to evaluate your lifestyle and make some loftier budget changes.
 Do you really need to upsize that McSpicy meal?

 2. How much can you commit to saving each month?

-Let us flip the switch.
-Your emergency savings target is still $18,600, but now you want to save up for it in the span of 15 months to get it out of the way so you can focus on other financial goals.
-This would mean you will need to commit $1240 a month towards your emergency fund.
+Let's flip the switch.
+Your emergency savings target is still $18,600, but now you want to save up for it in the span of 15 months, to get it out of the way so you can focus on other financial goals.
+This would mean you have to commit $1,240 a month towards the emergency fund.

-If you can’t pledge this amount because of expense or income restrictions, consider waypoints on your journey.
-You could cut back on an expense even more (e.g., downsizing to a place with cheaper rent or finding additional revenue streams such as tutoring).
+If you can’t pledge this amount because of expenses or income restrictions, consider waypoints on your journey.
+For instance, you could cut back on an expense even more, such as by downsizing to a room with cheaper rent or finding additional revenue streams such as private tuition assignments.